NFL Trade Rumors: Patriots’ Jimmy Garoppolo Trade Talk Set Off By Instagram Post

-NFL trade rumors are all the rage right now, and they will be for the next few days or even weeks, however, when it comes to high-profiled and much sought after players like New England Patriots quarterback Jimmy Garoppolo, they can cause a small frenzy on social media!
+NFL trade rumors are all the rage right now, and they will be for the next few days or even weeks.
+However, when it comes to high-profile and much sought after players, such as New England Patriots quarterback Jimmy Garoppolo, they can cause a small frenzy on social media!
 Garoppolo may be one of the most intriguing backup quarterbacks in the NFL, but is he really on the trading block?
-If so, he may have tipped his hand today just by one simple post on social media.
+If so, he may have tipped his hand today with just one simple post on social media.

 ESPN indicates that an early-morning Instagram post on Garoppolo’s verified account saying farewell to New England sent social media buzzing Friday, but the quarterback’s agent said that his client’s account was hacked.